 Wanting to relax in Guildford?
 Why not hire a narrow boat or rowing boat and splash about on the National Trust's Wey Navigation, which turns through the town?
 Alternatively, there are lovely walks along the towpath out into the countryside where you will find a host of charming villages, beautiful gardens and historic buildings to explore.

 Guildford and the surrounding areas are home to a number of exceptional schools.
-The majority of primary and secondary schools in the area have either a Good or Excellent rating from Oftsted.
+The majority of primary and secondary schools in the area have either a Good or Outstanding rating from Oftsted.
 The Royal Grammar School in Guildford has an extensive history dating from 1509 and is rated as one of the best schools in the UK, with 95% of students achieving grades of 7-9 in all of their GSCE’s and is behind Guildford High School where 98.7% of GSCEs were grades 7-9 in 2018.
 Locally to the Royal Surrey County Hospital there are some excellent comprehensive schools including Queen Eleanor’s Church of England Junior School and Northmead Junior School, both of which were rated Good in their most recent Ofsted reports.
 Secondary schools in the area include Guildford County School and George Abbot School, all of which score well above the national average in passes achieved at GSCE.
 For example at George Abbot School 82% of students attained grades at 4-9 in 2018 and is rated as Outstanding by Ofsted.

 Guildford also offers many options for Higher Education.
 Guildford College offers a broad range of courses from A-Levels to Access into Nursing Courses.
 The College of Law in Guildford, offers law degrees and post-graduate courses.
 Guildford also has a reputation for the arts with the Guildford School of Acting (which has recently merged with Surrey University), the Academy for Contemporary Music and the Italia Conte dance school all being based here.